securekey/fabric-sdk-go-next/README.md

 cd $GOPATH/src/github.com/hyperledger/fabric-sdk-go

 # Use script to setup parameters for integration tests and execute them
+# Previously we use to have hostnames like Fabric CA server, orderer and peer pointed to localhost
+# Now since we removed this now, We will be using a different configuration
 make integration-tests-local

 # Or more generally, run integration tests at a different code level (prev, stable, prerelease, devstable)